Application Programming Interface Events

-The network update event is a REQUEST from the Policy Server to the Cisco SCE to update the network ID of the subscriber that exists in the Cisco SCE platform as shown in Figure 3-7.
+This event is a REQUEST from the Policy Server to the SCE to update the network ID of the subscriber that already exists in the SCE platform.
 This event does not require any RESPONSE.

 Figure 3-7 Network ID Update Event

-The profile update event is a REQUEST from the policy server to the Cisco SCE to update the policy profile of the subscriber that exists in the Cisco SCE platform as shown in Figure 3-8.
+This event is a REQUEST from the Policy Server to the SCE to update the policy profile of the subscriber that already exists in the SCE platform.
 This event does not require any RESPONSE.

 Figure 3-8 Profile Update Event

-Note The LOGIN-REQUEST event and LOGIN-PULL-RESPONSE event can also update the policy profile.
+Note As described above, the LOGIN-REQUEST event and LOGIN-PULL-RESPONSE event can also update the policy profile.

-The Quota Update event is a REQUEST from the policy server to the Cisco SCE to update the quota of the subscriber that exists in the Cisco SCE platform as shown in Figure 3-9.
+The Quota Update Event is a REQUEST from the Policy Server to the SCE to update the quota of the subscriber that already exists in the SCE platform.
 This event does not require any RESPONSE event.

 Figure 3-9 Quota Update Event

-Note The LOGIN-REQUEST event and LOGIN-PULL-RESPONSE event can also update the quota.
+Note As described above, the LOGIN-REQUEST event and LOGIN-PULL-RESPONSE event can also update the quota.

-The Get Quota Status event is a REQUEST from the policy server to the Cisco SCE to report the quota information of the subscriber that exists in the Cisco SCE platform as shown in Figure 3-10.
+The Get Quota Status Event is a REQUEST from the Policy Server to the SCE to report the quota information of the subscriber that already exists in the SCE platform.
 A QUOTA-STATUS-INDICATION event follows this event.

 Figure 3-10 Get Quota Status Event

-The Cisco SCE uses the quota status INDICATION event to notify the policy server about the remaining quota as shown in Figure 3-11.
-This event is invoked periodically according to a preconfigured time interval.
+The SCE uses the Quota Status INDICATION event to notify the Policy Server about the remaining quota.
+This event is invoked periodically in a preconfigured time interval.

 Figure 3-11 Quota Status Event

-The Cisco SCE uses the quota below threshold INDICATION event to notify the policy server that the remaining quota for certain services of the specific subscriber is below the preconfigured threshold as shown in Figure 3-12.
-An UPDATE-QUOTA-REQUEST event from the policy server to the Cisco SCE can follow this event, but is not mandatory.
+The SCE uses the Quota Below Threshold INDICATION event to notify the Policy Server that the remaining quota for certain services of the specific subscriber is below the preconfigured threshold.
+An UPDATE-QUOTA-REQUEST event from the Policy Server to the SCE may follow this event, but it is not mandatory.

 Figure 3-12 Quota Below Threshold Event

-The Cisco SCE uses the quota depleted INDICATION event to notify the policy server that the quota for certain services of the specific subscriber is depleted as shown in Figure 3-13.
-An UPDATE-QUOTA-REQUEST event from the policy server to the Cisco SCE can follow this event.
+The SCE uses the Quota Depleted INDICATION event to notify the Policy Server that the quota for certain services of the specific subscriber is depleted.
+An UPDATE-QUOTA-REQUEST event from the Policy Server to the SCE may follow this event.

 Figure 3-13 Quota Depleted Event

-The quota state restore event is an INDICATION from the Cisco SCE to the policy server to restore the quota of the subscriber that exists in the Cisco SCE platform as shown in Figure 3-14.
-This event is invoked immediately after a subscriber logs in to the Cisco SCE.
-A quota update event from the Policy Server can follow this event.
+The Quota State Restore Event is an INDICATION from the SCE to the Policy Server to restore the quota of the subscriber that exists in the SCE platform.
+This event is invoked immediately after a subscriber is logged in to the SCE.
+A Quota Update event from the Policy Server may follow this event.

 Figure 3-14 Quota State Restore Event

-The start synchronization REQUEST event notifies the Cisco SCE that the synchronization process is about to start as shown in Figure 3-15.
-The Cisco SCE uses this REQUEST to perform internal operations that are required to prepare for synchronization.
+The Start Synchronization REQUEST event is used to notify the SCE that the synchronization process is about to start.
+The SCE uses this REQUEST to perform internal operations that are required for synchronization process preparation.
 This event has a push and a pull component.

 Figure 3-15 Start Synchronization Event

-The End Synchronization REQUEST event notifies the Cisco SCE that the synchronization process ended as shown in Figure 3-16.
+The End Synchronization REQUEST event is used to notify the SCE that the synchronization process has ended.
 This event has a push and a pull component.

 Figure 3-16 End Synchronization Event

-During a Cisco SCE Pull Mode synchronization process, the policy server is required to retrieve all subscribers that the Cisco SCE is currently managing.
-The policy server sends the GET-SUBSCRIBERS-BULK-REQUEST event to the Cisco SCE to retrieve the next bulk of subscribers that the Cisco SCE is currently managing.
-When the Cisco SCE receives this request, it responds with the GET-SUBSCRIBERS-BULK-RESPONSE event that supplies the subscriber names and network IDs as shown in Figure 3-17.
+During the SCE's Pull Model synchronization process, the Policy Server is required to retrieve ALL subscribers that the SCE is currently handling.
+The GET-SUBSCRIBERS-BULK-REQUEST event is a request from the Policy Server to the SCE to retrieve the next bulk of subscribers that the SCE is currently handling.
+Upon receiving this request, the SCE responds with the GET-SUBSCRIBERS-BULKRESPONSE event that supplies the subscriber names and Network-IDs.

 Figure 3-17 Get Subscribers Event